rthbound/eenie_meenie/README.md

 Usage
 -----

-Attention!
-The usage of `EeenieMeenie::Assignment` changed with the release of version 0.1.0.
-With the new algorithm you'll be able to:
+When using this gem, you'll be able to:

-1. Assign a threshold (a `Float` to represent percentage) to each experimental group.
+1. Assign as a threshold a number somewhere in the range of (0,1] to each experimental group.
-2. Assign a threshold of "DO NOT CARE" to any group by passing `false` instead of a `Float`
+2. Assign a threshold of "DO NOT CARE" to any group by passing `false` instead of a number.
-3. Tell EeenieMeenie which groups can be assigned by the algorithm.
-Any group with a threshold should be included here.
+3. Tell it to which groups a member can be assigned.
+Any group with a threshold should be included here (otherwise the threshold is pointless).
 4. Tell it how to scope the member class (tell it which study, if you're using one member class for all studies)
 5. Specify the population to be used when calculating whether a group's population threshold has been reached.